top of page

 Author; retired Orchard Park teacher; Curator, Millard Fillmore Presidential Site; Trustee, Buffalo Presidential Center

-A Chronological and Inefficient Quest American Presidential Homes #1 to #10
+A Chronological and Inefficient Quest: American Presidential Homes #1 to #10

 Visits to presidential homes, not for the political details, but for human interest stories and surprising observations.
 This will include an extensive book and media list.